J-Carpenter-is-in-Laputa/NGE-Social-Network-Game/README.md

 # NGE-Social-Network-Game
 - The main loop allows you to interact with each character
 - In the future I plan to add more characters and gameplay
-- ASCII art for rei by ch1x0r, Asuka anonomys, and NERV logo by penguinerd.
+- ASCII art for Rei by ch1x0r, Asuka anonymous, and NERV logo by penguinerd.
-- The rest of the art/design was done on my own.
+- The rest of the art/design was edited or done on my own.

 <img
     align="center"